cosmos/sdk-tutorials/liquidity-module/index.md

 Now that your account on testnet is funded with testnet tokens, you can send your own token to the testnet.

 At your local terminal, enter the IBC module command to transfer your token to the testnet.
-Make sure to replace `cosmosxxxxx` with your address, `mytoken` with your token name, `username` with your username and `channel-0` with channel

-**Note:** Make sure to use *channel* as shown in terminal when you run `starport relayer connect`

 ```bash
 myblockchaind tx ibc-transfer transfer transfer channel-0 cosmosxxxxx "15000000mytoken" --from username
 ```

-After your transaction is complete, check your balance on the Gravity DEX testnet to confirm your token transfer.

-Make sure to replace `cosmosxxxxx` with your address.
+Make sure to replace:

+- `cosmosxxxxx` with your address
+- `mytoken` with your token name
+- `username` with your username
+- `channel-0` with the channel that is shown in the terminal where you ran the `starport relayer connect` command

 **Tip:** Sometimes transactions don't go through on the first try.
 Make sure you check the terminal window that shows the relayer process and verify that you see output similar to the following output: